UniMath/agda-unimath/src/foundation/dependent-paths.lagda.md

 ---
-title: dependent-paths
+title: Dependent paths
 ---
-description: some of the path algebra of dependent paths
+description: We define the groupoidal operators on dependent paths, define the cohrences paths, and then prove the operators are equivalences.
 ```agda
 {-# OPTIONS --without-K --exact-split #-}